gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

     this.middleName = middleName
   }

-  // Method
+  // Method.
   getDisplayName() {
     return [this.firstName, this.middleName, this.lastName]
       .filter(Boolean)
       .join(" ")
   }

-  ... // other methods not needed for getDisplayName
+  ... // Other methods not needed for getDisplayName.
 }

-// Function
+// Function.
 const getDisplayName = (user: {firstName: string, lastName?: string, middleName?: string} | null | undefined) => {
   if (!user) return undefined